AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## Computational resources

-It is recommended to have access to at least 4 CPUs for running `annotate-tumor-cells-workflow.sh`.
+It is recommended to have access to at least 4 CPUs for running `annotate-tumor-cells.sh`.